 Details of practice

-He is recommended as a leading barrister in crime, licensing, extradition, professional discipline and inquests by The Legal 500 and Chambers UK.
+He is recommended as a leading barrister in crime, licensing, extradition, professional discipline, inquests and inquiries by The Legal 500 and Chambers UK.

 Recent instructions include allegations of war crimes, murder, kidnap, rape and serious fraud.
-Matthew is primarily instructed to defend but is also a CPS grade 3 prosecutor, a member of the CPS “rape panel” and has been appointed to the Attorney General’s B Panel for Health and Safety prosecutions.
-He also conducts specialist firearms prosecutions on behalf of S&CO19.
+Matthew has been appointed to the CPS “rape panel” and the Attorney General’s B Panel for Health and Safety prosecutions.

 Matthew is an expert in bringing and defending private prosecutions.
 He successfully represented various Members of Parliament including then Home Secretary Jacqui Smith MP when private criminal cases were brought in relation to alleged members’ expenses fraud.
 He has appeared in a number of cases in the High Court and Court of Appeal concerning the right to bring private prosecutions.

 Acting for licensees, applicants, residents’ groups, local councils and police forces, Matthew is one of the country’s leading licensing barristers.
 He regularly appears in the Magistrates’ Court on statutory appeals and in the High Court and Court of Appeal on judicial review and appeals by way of case stated.
-Matthew is also experienced in betting, gaming, taxi licensing, firearms licence applications and appeals and the regulation of the private security industry.
+Matthew is also experienced in betting, gaming, taxi licensing, sexual entertainment licensing and the regulation of the private security industry.
 Recent clients include Secret Cinema, the WOMAD festival, Standon Calling Festival, Punch Taverns, the Security Industry Authority and the Metropolitan Police Service.
-He was recently instructed in the first application for an Early Morning Restriction Order (EMRO) by the largest affected premises in the proposed area.

 Matthew advises and appears for issuing judicial authorities, requesting governments and requested persons in extradition cases.
 He appears in the Magistrates’ Court and the High Court on appeal.
 He also advises and represents in mutual legal assistance cases.

-Regularly instructed to represent police officers accused of gross misconduct before discipline boards, the police appeals tribunal and the High Court on judicial review.
+Regularly instructed to represent police officers accused of gross misconduct before discipline boards, the PAT and the High Court on judicial review.

 Search and Seizure: